 Grammar is often students' least favourite part of learning English but it's important.
 Without knowing any grammar, you can't communicate as effectively.
 Read on to get some advice on how you can improve your grammar skills.

 Did you know Instagram is a great source for learning English?
-Just search for #learnenglish or find some accounts to follow.
-You can read, listen, learn grammar and vocabulary.
-You can also follow your friends and practice your writing by leaving comments.
+You can read and listen, learn grammar and vocabulary, and practise your writing by leaving comments.

 In this post, I'll give you some tips on how to improve your reading skills and I'll explain why reading is such a great thing to do when learning a language.

 There are good ways and not so good ways to learn a language.
 Here are ten things that you should avoid and some advice about what you should do instead!

 Do you want to improve your listening skills?
 The most important thing is to practise, practise, practise but if you would like more tips, keep reading.
 In this post, I'll give you some more ideas for how to get better at listening and where you can find some good materials.

 About the blog